History of Curaçao in Timeline

 According to the 2023 census by language most used at home by Curaçao's population; 78% speak Papiamentu, 8.4% speak Spanish, 7.9% speak Dutch, 3.8% speak English and 2% speak other languages.

-2023: Government purchase of Campo Alegre property
+2023: Government purchased Campo Alegre property

-As of 2024, the government is evaluating scenarios for Campo Alegre to ensure that the chosen path will benefit the local economy and social landscape.
+As of 2024, the government is evaluating scenarios to ensure that the chosen path for Campo Alegre will benefit the local economy and social landscape.

-July 2025: Withdrawal of Netherlands Antillean guilder
+July 2025: Netherlands Antillean guilder to be withdrawn